 Volunteers to escort the children safely to and from the church and to serve teas and coffees to the parents and carers are always welcome.

 Revd Gaenor is on the Governing Body as ex-officio governor with particular responsibility for spirituality and pastoral care.

-If you are interested in this role or being a Wednesday volunteer please speak to Revd Gaenor.
+If you are interested in being a Wednesday volunteer please speak to Revd Gaenor.

 To know more about the school, follow the link below: